-The Academic Dean/Director of Education (or designee) must provide written notice of probationary status to all students placed on academic probation.
-The following timelines apply for all students placed on academic on probation:
+The Academic Dean/Director of Education (or designee) must provide written notice of probationary status to all students placed on academic and financial aid probation.
+The following timelines apply for all students:

-- For programs with an Add/Drop period; - Students must be notified in writing by the end of the add/drop period of the probationary term; and - Must receive academic advising within thirty (30) days from the start date of the probationary term. - For programs without an Add/Drop period: - Students must be notified in writing by the end of the first week of the probationary term; and - Must receive academic advising by the end of the second week of the probationary term.
+- For programs with an Add/Drop period; - Students must be notified in writing by the end of the add/drop period of the probationary term; and - Must receive academic advising within thirty (30) days from the start date of the probationary term. - For programs without an Add/Drop period: - Students must be notified in writing by the end of the first week of the probationary term (quarter, module and/or phase); and - Must receive academic advising by the end of the second week of the probationary term.